EAGer: Entropy-Aware GEneRation for Adaptive Inference-Time Scaling

 We consider two scenarios: (i) a test-time setting where target labels are unavailable and reallocation must rely solely on model signals, and (ii) a setting where target labels are accessible, as in reinforcement learning pipelines where only correct generations are used for policy updates.

 \paragraph{Budget reallocation without target labels.} In the absence of target labels, we identify \textit{saturating prompts}, those that hit the maximum branching cap $M$, as candidates for additional budget.
 The rationale is that when $M$ serves as a hard limit, promising reasoning paths may remain unexplored.
-To mitigate this, we start from a low branching threshold ($\theta=2.0$, see Section~\ref{sec:threshold}) and reallocate saved budget exclusively to these prompts.
+To mitigate this, we reallocate saved budget exclusively to these prompts.
 We denote this strategy as \eageradapt{}.

 \paragraph{Fine-grained budget reallocation with target labels.} When target labels are available, we instead focus on \emph{challenging prompts}, defined as those that fail to achieve Pass@k accuracy under \eagerinit{} (i.e., none of the generated sequences match the correct answer).